-4. If the student is not satisfied with the department chair's response or explanation, the student should see the dean of academic services, who will hear and ask if the student has discussed the matter with the faculty member and department chair, if appropriate.
-The dean of academic services will resolve the matter if it is a procedural or technical matter.
-If the matter is personal or a faculty member conflict, the dean of academic services will discuss the matter with the faculty member and/or the department chair, as the student desires.
-The department chair and/ or the faculty member will be notified after the semester grades are submitted if the student fears that his or her grade may be jeopardized.
+If the student is not satisfied with the department chair's response or explanation, the student should see the division dean, who will hear and ask if the student has discussed the matter with the faculty member and department chair, if appropriate.
+The division dean will resolve the matter if it is a procedural or technical matter.
+If the matter is personal or a faculty member conflict, the division dean will discuss the matter with the faculty member and/or the department chair, as the student desires.
+The department chair and/or the faculty member will be notified after the semester grades are submitted if the student fears that his or her grade may be jeopardized.